Next Conservative leader and PM to be unveiled by 5 September

 The next Conservative leader and UK prime minister will be announced on 5 September, party bosses have announced.

-The nomination threshold to stand in the contest has been raised from 8 to 20 MPs, in an effort to quickly narrow the field of candidates.
+The nomination threshold to stand in the contest has been raised from eight to 20 Tory MPs, making it harder to enter the contest.

-Contenders will have until the end of play on Tuesday to find supporters and get on the ballot.
+The threshold to progress past the initial stages has also been raised, in a bid to quickly narrow the field.

-Tory MPs will then whittle the field down to two final candidates in successive rounds of voting.
+Tory MPs will whittle the field down to two final candidates in successive rounds of voting.

 Around 160,000 Conservative party members will then decide the winner in a postal and email ballot.